Justice3000/Justice3000/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning three.js
+- 🌱 I’m currently looking for Learning at Work place for my studies.
 - 📫 How to reach me: dani.indreika@gmail.com
 - ⚡ Fun fact: ...